piegope/doc/docs/en/kb/remote-desktop-manager/how-to-articles/copy-entries-user-vault-to-vault.md

 1. Right-click on them.
 1. Select ***Clipboard - Copy***.
 1. Make sure that the ***Change ID*** option is checked in the ***Copy Options*** window.
-1. Move to your main vault, select the folder in which you wish to add your entries and right-click on it.
+1. Move to your main {{ en.VLT }}, select the folder in which you wish to add your entries and right-click on it.
 1. Select ***Clipboard - Paste***.